- Quand venir ?

 In Bali it is always nice and sweet.

-Near the equator, Bali enjoys a hot and humid tropical climate all year round.
+Near the equator*, Bali enjoys a hot and humid equatorial climate all year round.
+(8° South from the equator.)

 The dry season would be maybe more from April to October, the rainy season would be maybe more from November to March.
 But here too the climate is really pertubated and changing like everywhere eslse in the world.

-(For more than 8 years, without this being systematic, the rainy season began from mid-December and ended in March... but we also had May to November dripping and March and April resplendent!)
+For more than 10 years, without this being systematic, the rainy season began from mid-December and ended in March... but we also had May to November dripping and resplendent March and April!
+July and August are supposed to be the driest and windiest (this is the great season for kites) but in recent years July has often been rainy.

 A chance, even during the rainy periods, it often rains at night and the mornings are usually beautiful.

-22 ° C for the coolest months: July and August;
+22 to 25° C for the coolest months: July and August;

-- the north (north of the volcano range) with a generally mild and sunny climate;
+- the North (north of the volcano range) with a generally mild and sunny climate, sometimes drier;

-- the center with a wetter and rainier climate and, consequently, the magnificent rice paddies;
+- the Center (from the southern slopes of the mountains to approximatively Ubud) with a more humid and rainy climate and, consequently, the magnificent rice fields and tropical luxuriance;

 - Toursit seasons